jeff4444/Vivado_on_mac/README.md

 # How to get Vivado running on your M series MacBook (or Windows on ARM)

-## Background

 This guide documents the exact steps I followed to get Vivado running on an Apple Silicon (M3 Pro) MacBook by installing a Windows ARM environment.
 The goal is to provide a clear, copy‑and‑pasteable procedure so that anyone without a native Windows PC, or with a Windows on ARM PC can set up the Vivado Design Suite successfully.

+## Background

 Vivado is not supported natively on ARM-based systems, as Xilinx only provides Windows (x86) installers.
 To run Vivado on Apple Silicon (M-series) Macs or Windows on ARM laptops, a virtualized Windows environment is required.

 During my Digital Systems course, many classmates using Macs were forced to purchase separate Windows laptops to complete FPGA assignments—an expensive requirement.
-This documentation aims to help fellow Mac users run Vivado on their machines without the extra hardware cost.
+This documentation aims to help fellow Mac users run Vivado on their machines without much of the extra hardware cost.

 > **Note:** If you already own a native Windows PC or laptop, you may prefer to use it directly for maximum stability.
 While the virtualization approach worked reliably during testing, some users have reported occasional simulation crashes.